adriangalilea/dtj/README.md

-# DTJ (Directory to JSON)
+# DTJ (Directory-to-JSON)

 ## Overview
-DTJ (Directory to JSON) is a Python command-line tool, particularly useful for quickly generating and sharing representations of directory structures in a token-efficient manner, making it ideal for interactions with language models like ChatGPT.
+DTJ (Directory-to-JSON) is a Python command-line tool, particularly useful for quickly generating and sharing representations of directory structures and it's content in a structured and token-efficient manner, making it ideal for interactions with language models like ChatGPT.

 ## Example output
 ```bash